AdjunxLynx/exploratory-data-analysis---customer-loans-in-finance/README.md

 - **Null Value Analysis**: Tools for identifying and handling null values in the dataset.
 - **Categorical Data Handling**: Specialised methods for managing categorical data types.
 - **Data Visualisation**: Integrated plotting tools for visualising data cleaning results.
+- **Outlier Removal**: Methods for removing any outliers that may make analysis harder to visualise

 ## Classes and Methods

 1. **RDSDatabaseConnector**: Connects to an online database and downloads data as a pandas DataFrame.
 2. **DataTransform**: Performs various data transformation tasks like setting data types, cleaning columns, and renaming.
-3. **DataFrameInfo**: Provides descriptive statistics and visualisations for the DataFrame.
+3. **DataFrameInfo**: Provides descriptive statistics and information for the DataFrame.
-4. **Plotter**: Visualises the changes in null values before and after data cleaning.
+4. **Plotter**: Visualises the changes that occur for each transformation method.
-5. **DataFrameTransform**: Contains methods for counting nulls, dropping columns, and imputing missing values.
+5. **DataFrameTransform**: Contains methods for counting nulls, dropping columns, remove skewness, find outliers and imputing missing values.

 ## Usage

-1. **Database Connection and Data Retrieval**: Use `RDSDatabaseConnector` with your database credentials to download data.
+1. **Database Connection and Data Retrieval**: Use `RDSDatabaseConnector` with the database credentials to download data.
 2. **Data Cleaning and Transformation**: Apply `DataTransform` and `DataFrameTransform` methods to clean and prepare your data.
 3. **Data Analysis**: Use `DataFrameInfo` to get insights into your data.
 4. **Visualisation**: Utilise `Plotter` to visualise the impact of your data cleaning process.